Golf House Kentucky

 Ray Moehlman, PGA leads and organizes the Junior Golf programs at Golf House Kentucky.
 He is originally from Edgewood and attended Eastern Kentucky University while majoring in Marketing with a concentration in PGA Golf Management.
 He has previously worked at The Camargo Club, the Southern Ohio PGA, the PGA of America Championships Department, Valhalla Golf Club, and University of Louisville Golf Club.
 Off the golf course, you can find Ray playing ping pong, bowling or reading.
 He is a passionate Louisville Cardinals fan and dreams of one day playing golf at Fishers Island Club in New York.

-Fernando Molina recently located to Louisville to become the Player Development Coordinator at Golf House Kentucky.
+Fernando Molina recently located to Louisville to become the Player Development Director at Golf House Kentucky.
 In this role, he helps facilitate PGA HOPE, Drive Chip & Putt, PGA Junior League, and Youth on Course.
 Before coming to Kentucky, Fernando was born and raised in Guatemala and moved to St. Louis when he was 12.
 He would go on to attend Maryville University and majored in Sports Business Management.
 Fernando was an Operations Assistant at the 2016 Senior PGA Championship in Benton Harbor, Michigan and was the first PGA Works Fellow from the Gateway PGA Section last year.
 Fernando loves to both play and watch soccer, with FC Barcelona being his favorite team.
 When not on the pitch, Fernando enjoys spending time outdoors with his friends and family.

 Barbara Peak is a Louisville native and has been with Golf House Kentucky for more than 25 years.
 She is in charge of the financials and ordering supplies for the company.
 Barbara enjoys playing golf and is also a basketball enthusiast.
 She is on the board for the Kentuckiana Basketball Officials Association and been a member of the organization for more than 40 years.
 She has been chosen to officiate games in the KHSAA Girls State Basketball Tournament as well as the All “A” Classic.
 When not on the golf course or the basketball court, you will most likely find Barbara watching Louisville Cardinals and Notre Dame Fighting Irish events.